saoudi-h/chirper/README.md

 ```

 ## Usage
 To use Chirper, visit the URL at which the development server is running (e.g. http://localhost:8000).
-From there, you can create an account, post messages, edite or delete them, and follow other users.
+From there, you can create an account, post messages, edite or delete them.

 ### Questions or Feedback
 I enjoyed following this tutorial and learning about Laravel and React with Inertia and invite you to do the same [here](https://bootcamp.laravel.com/).